mohamad-fallah/react-voice-recorder-kit/README.md

 # react-voice-recorder-kit

-A lightweight React voice recorder library with waveform visualization and no UI framework dependencies.
+A lightweight React library for voice recording with audio waveform visualization and no UI framework dependencies

-* No UI framework dependencies (pure React + inline CSS)
+* No UI framework dependencies (Pure React + Inline CSS)
-* Built-in animated waveform (40 bars)
+* Animated audio waveform visualization (40 bars)
 * Ready-to-use component
-* Full-featured custom hook
+* Fully customizable hook
-* TypeScript support included
+* TypeScript support
-* Works in Next.js, Vite, CRA, etc.
+* Compatible with Next.js, Vite, CRA, and more

 ---